daseanbennett3/SALES/README.md

 Hide CY Sales Header and Show Parameter Select Year Adjust Grid Lines, Font of the axis' and Bar sizes Control and Drag CY Profits to the Colors in the Marks card and do the 2 Step Color Divirging

+Create a Calculated Field called KPI CY less than PY (IF SUM([CY Sales]) < SUM([PY Sales]) THEN '*' ELSE '$' END) Drag the Calculated Field to the Rows
+Right-click Sub-Category in the Columns, Sort By: Field - Descending - Field Name: CY Sales

+In the Marks card, under All, add CY Profit, CY Sales, Current Year, PY Sales, Previous Year, % Diff Sales to the Tool Tip ToolTip should look like this >>> Sub-Category:	<Sub-Category>
+                                  Sales of <ATTR(Current Year)>: <SUM(CY Sales)>
+                                  Sales of <ATTR(Previous Year)>: <SUM(PY Sales)>
+                                  Sales Difference: <AGG(% Diff Sales)>
+                                  Profit of <ATTR(Current Year)>: <SUM(CY Profit)>

+Format the numbers in the Tool Tip by Right-clicking on the thing you wanna change in the Marks card under Numbers in the Default Pane

+--Weekly Trends (New Worksheet)
+Add Order Date to the Columns, change from YEAR to More -- Week Number and then make it continuous